-Please visit our Safeguarding e-manual for recently revised Guidance.
+Please visit our Safeguarding e-manual for revised House of Bishops Guidance and Codes of Practice.

 All the policy and practice guidance on this page has been approved by the House of Bishops and must, where relevant, be followed by all Church Bodies* and Church Officers**.